Gabriel-Marinho-CA/BrowserTesting/README.md

-For get start using the engine of browser, run:
+To get start using the engine of browser, run:

 -- npm run test:browser  --